Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

 You must continue to file weekly.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (a form to help you do so can be found in the Claimant Handbook).
+You must actively seek employment, while keeping a record of your work search activities either on the Indiana Career Connect page or using the work search activity log.
 To be actively seeking employment, you must, at minimum, look for work at 3 locations each week you claim benefits.
-You must register for work within 10 days of your initial application at www.IndianaCAREERConnect.com.
+You must register for work within 10 days of your initial application at Indiana Career Connect.
+After their fourth week of benefits, claimants must visit their local WorkOne for a review of their work search records and an orientation to WorkOne services.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?